 This Standard governs management reporting for all parent entities that are required by German law to prepare a group management report in accordance with section 315 of the HGB or that do so voluntarily.
 It encourages application of the Standard to management reports prepared in accordance with section 289 of the HGB.

 The objective of group management reporting under this Standard is to report on the use of the group’s resources by management during the reporting period and to provide information that enables a knowledgeable user to obtain a suitable understanding of the course of business, the position and the expected development of the group, and of the opportunities and risks associated with this development.

 The requirements of the Standard are formulated in such a way as to satisfy the specific group management reporting requirements of different entities and sectors.
 The Standard starts by stating the principles to be applied to group management reports.
 The Standard then addresses, in separate sections, the following reporting elements: fundamental information about the group; the report on the economic position; the report on post-balance sheet date events; the report on expected developments and on opportunities and risks; the internal control system and risk management system relevant for the consolidated financial reporting process; risk reporting on the use of financial instruments; takeover-related disclosures; the consolidated corporate governance statement; and the responsibility statement.
-Additionally, Appendices 1 and 2 to the Standard contain sector-specific requirements governing risk reporting by credit and financial services institutions and by insurance undertakings.
+Additionally, Appendices 1 and 2 to the Standard contain sector-specific requirements governing risk reporting by credit institutions, financial services institutions, investment institutions, payment institutions and electronic money institutions (institutions), as well as by insurance undertakings and pension funds.